boosuro/salary_prediction_yrs_experience/README.md

-# salary prediction of new employees based on yrs_experience
+# salary prediction of new employees based on yrs of experience
 predicting the salary of new employees based on years of experience

 Visualizing data before processing